 Evaluation and selection of control options.
 Overview of encapsulation, enclosure, interim operations and maintenance, and removal; advantages and disadvantages of each method; response actions described via a decision tree or other appropriate method; work practices for each response action; staging and prioritizing of work in both vacant and occupied buildings; the need for containment barriers and decontamination in response actions.

 Role of other professionals.
-Use of industrial hygienists, engineers, and architects in developing technical specifications for response actions; any requirements that may exist for architect sign off of plans; team approach to design of high quality job specifications.
+Use of industrial hygienists, engineers, and architects in developing technical specifications for response actions; any requirements that may exist for architect sign off of plans; team approach to design of high-quality job specifications.

 Role of other licensed asbestos professionals.